Espresso Puck Screens: What They Are and Best Options

 Getting back to the history of the puck screen, the idea of a contact screen was adopted by the espresso geek community, and from there it was only a step away toward the metal screen and sieve.

-When water flows through the 's shower screen, it hits the coffee puck in streams.
+When water flows through the espresso machine’s shower screen, it hits the coffee puck in streams.
 These streams can disturb the coffee bed, creating little craters in the puck, leading to channeling.
 Also the shower screen has a limited number of holes, so the water streams could potentially leave dry spots, even after pre-infusion.

 Some espresso lovers, will change the stock shower screen with an after market one, obtaining an improvement of the water distribution,.
 However, this is but nowhere near to the uniform distribution we get with a contact screen.